-Questions Pay TV Foreshadowed changes?
+Questions Pay TV Foreshadowed changes? offence thereunder.
+If such offence is committed by a legal person, the directors and principal officers will also be held liable for the offence.
+The OSA also states that attempting to commit an offence, abetment of an offence and conspiring to commit an offence are also offences under the OSA.
 The provisions of the OSA are relevant to a broadcaster where content thereon amounts to a prohibited statement and has been communicated to end users in Sri Lanka on an online location in terms of section 28(1)(a) and (b) of the OSA.
 In this event, the Online Safety Commission can declare such online location as a "declared online location" following which the owner or operator of such online platform is bound to publish the notice provided by the said Commission and failure to do so may result in a Magistrate declaring inter alia that access to such online location be disabled to end users in Sri Lanka.
 The owner or operator can also appear before the Magistrate and show cause as to why the order should not be made absolute.
 Where the owner or operator of the declared online location fails to comply with the order made by the Magistrate, the owner or operator thereof will have committed an offence and shall, on conviction, be liable to imprisonment for a term not exceeding 6 years or to a fine not exceeding LKR 10,000,000 and order the Commission to take steps to disable access by the end users in Sri Lanka to the declared online location.
-Although the OSA has extra-territorial jurisdiction, there may be issues with enforcement against a provider who has no presence in Sri Lanka. (c) any information, data or document or record that may be stored, archived or otherwise kept, by such service provider; and (d) information pertaining to the uploading or downloading of data or information, to or from any instrument through the service provided by such service provider.
+Although the OSA has extra-territorial jurisdiction, there may be issues with enforcement against a provider who has no presence in Sri Lanka. (b) information pertaining to services enjoyed by any person to whom such services have been made available; (c) any information, data or document or record that may be stored, archived or otherwise kept, by such service provider; and (d) information pertaining to the uploading or downloading of data or information, to or from any instrument through the service provided by such service provider.
 Hence, a pay TV provider may be required to comply with such an order from the Magistrate.
-Non-compliance with such an order (being a judicial order) may amount to a contempt of court.
-However, although this aspect of the Bill has extra-territorial jurisdiction, there may be issues with enforcement against a provider who has no presence in Sri Lanka.
+Noncompliance with such an order (being a judicial order) may amount to a contempt of court.
+However, although this aspect of the Bill has extraterritorial jurisdiction, there may be issues with enforcement against a provider who has no presence in Sri Lanka.